TMJ Therapy and Sleep Center of Colorado logo

 The most commonly seen type is obstructive sleep apnea (OSA).
 This is caused by a blockage in the airway that disrupts the natural breathing pattern.
 This obstruction can be caused by various factors such as a poor sleeping position, genetics, obesity, and enlarged soft tissues such as the tonsils, adenoids, and the tongue.
 Conditions such as allergies and respiratory infections can also cause temporary OSA.

-The second kind is central sleep apnea which is caused when the brain does not send and/or receive the proper signals that control breathing.
+The second kind is central sleep apnea, which occurs when the brain does not send or receive the proper signals to control breathing.
 This happens when there is an imbalance in the part of the brain known as the respiratory control center.

-But people can have both types, and sometimes this is described as a third type of it, called either mixed or complex sleep apnea.
+But people can have both types, and sometimes this is described as a third type, called either mixed or complex.

 If you think you might have OSA, make an appointment with Dr. Berry for life-changing treatment.